Phate6660/rsPhate/README.md

 - `^about`: Bot will reply with pretty embed containing title and description of bot, as well as where to find the author (me).
 - `^date`: Bot will reply with current date and time in this format -- `06:30 AM | Thu 21, May of 2020`.
+- `^embed title,desc,image_link`: Bot will generate an embed based on input and send it.*
-- `^help {_,command,function}`: Without args, bot will give a generalized help.
+- `^help`: Without args, bot will give a generalized help.
 Specifying a command or function will explain it.
 - `^fortune`: Bot will reply with random fortune from `fortune-mod-mythical-linux` (repo is pinned to my profile if anyone is interested).*
-- `^git site owner/repo`: Bot will reply with full link to repo.
+- `^git site,owner/repo`: Bot will reply with full link to repo.
 - `^hmm`: How much music does Phate have?
 - `^iv SEARCH`: Bot will reply with an invidio link of the search query.*
-- `^math operation num num`: Bot will do math for you (basic add/sub/div/mul) and reply with the result.*
+- `^math operation,num,num`: Bot will do math for you (basic add/sub/div/mul) and reply with the result.*
-- `^meme position text`: Bot will generate a meme based on the input and send it as an image.
+- `^meme position,text`: Bot will generate a meme based on the input and send it as an image.
 - `^owo input`: Bot will reply with OwO-ified input.
 - `^projects`: Bot willk reply with pretty embed containing links to other projects by the author.
-- `^rng min max`: Bot will generate a random number between min and max and reply with the result.
+- `^rng min,max`: Bot will generate a random number between min and max and reply with the result.
 - `^rr`: Bot will reply with a link (without a link preview) to Rick Astley's "Never Gonna Give You Up".
 - `^wipltrn`: Bot will reply with pretty embed containing music info and cover art of Phate's currently playing music.*
 - `^ww {apple,steam,systemd}`: Bot will reply with pretty embed explaining why the topic is bad.